HiltonRoscoe/CDFPrototype/subset/SUBSET.md

 </xs:complexType>
 ```

 Note that we have two additional elements we didn't have in the source schema, a `ComplexContent` and `restriction` element. the `restriction` element says that we plan to derive a new `Candidate` type by restricting the original.
-This ensures that our redefined schema is a subset of the original.
+A validator will ensure that our redefined schema is a subset of the original.

 To make `FileDate` and `PersonId` required we must adjust their `minOccurs` attributes to `1`.